esheldon/wq/README.md

     command: dostuff -i /some/input -o /some/output

 Don't forget the space between the colon ":" and the value.
+The command can actually be a full script.
+All you have to is put a pipe symbol "|" after
+command: and then indent the lines.
+For example

+    command: |
+        source ~/.bashrc
+        cd ~/mydata
+        cat data.txt | awk '{print $3}' > list.txt

 You can also put requirements in the job file.
 For example, to grab 3 cores and only use  nodes from groups gen1 and gen2, but not group slow

     command: dostuff -i /some/input -o /some/output
     N: 3